dylankiss/odoo-toolkit/README.md

 **Work with Odoo translations on Weblate.**

-The following commands allow you to perform some operations on the Weblate server more efficiently than via the UI.
+The following commands allow you to perform operations related to Weblate.

 In order to connect to the Weblate server, you need to have an API key available in the `WEBLATE_API_TOKEN` variable in your environment.
 You can do this either by providing the variable in front of the command each time, like: